kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Criticism is something you can easily avoid by saying nothing, doing nothing, and being nothing. - Aristotle
+    ## Peace cannot be kept by force.
+It can only be achieved by understanding. - Albert Einstein